How to set up a Content Aware Custom Sidebar

 -

-Choose which existing sidebar this new one will replace and how it should behave.
+Action Tab: Choose which sidebar this new one will replace, and how it should behave.

 -